telerik/winforms-docs/dock/object-model/creating-toolwindow-and-documentwindow-at-runtime.md

 ---
 title: Creating ToolWindow and DocumentWindow at Runtime
 page_title: Creating ToolWindow and DocumentWindow at Runtime | UI for WinForms Documentation
-description: Creating ToolWindow and DocumentWindow at Runtime
+description: Creating ToolWindows and DocumentWindows at runtime.
 slug: winforms/dock/object-model/creating-toolwindow-and-documentwindow-at-runtime
 tags: creating,toolwindow,and,documentwindow,at,runtime
 published: True